 What Results You Can Expect: A study published in the Journal of Investigative Dermatology showed a significant increase in collagen synthesis with daily use of a 1% retinol formula—in just seven days.
 That means dramatic (and more rapid) results in addressing concerns that might not have responded to lower-strength formulas.

 It’s important to note that as you gradually increase the concentration of retinol, you might see your skin’s tolerance level dropping—meaning you should stick with (and can absolutely benefit from) products with low to moderate concentrations of retinol.
-Paula’s Choice offers one high-strength retinol product:
+Paula’s Choice offers two high-strength retinol products:

 Along with retinol's proven anti-aging benefits, topical application also can improve the appearance of enlarged pores and breakouts!
 It cannot change the pore size you have based on your genetics, but it can reduce the size of pores that have enlarged due to breakouts or sun damage.

 When the pore lining doesn’t shed skin cells efficiently, the pore can stretch, leading to the formation of a blackhead or blemish.
 Retinol is a proven “cell-communicating” ingredient.
 There are receptor sites on skin cells that can "receive" a message from retinol, and when the pore lining isn’t “shedding” skin cells properly, retinol can step in and "tell" these lazy-acting cells to get back to work, to do what they should have been doing before they were damaged by UV exposure or other forms of free-radical damage.